ankitmisk/PPT-GENERATOR/README.md

   two-column, quote, section divider, closing, and image-focus — each styled per template.
-- **AI-generated images (optional)** — toggle "🖼️ Generate AI images for slides" to have the agent decide which slides need a visual, write a short image prompt for each, and generate it with **Gemini 2.5 Flash Image** ("Nano Banana") using the *same* Google API key already entered above (no separate image API/key needed).
+- **AI-generated images (optional)** — toggle "🖼️ Generate AI images for slides" to have the agent decide which slides need a visual, write a short image prompt for each, and generate it with **Pollinations.ai** — a free image-generation service that needs **no API key at all**.
 Pick from 5 image styles (flat vector, photorealistic, 3D render, line art, watercolor) applied consistently across the deck.
 Images are embedded directly in both the HTML preview and the PPTX (as real embedded pictures, not links).
 - **Live HTML preview** with prev/next buttons and keyboard arrow navigation, right inside the app.
 - **Speaker notes** are included in the downloaded PPTX (visible in